baruhifraimov/ransomware_monitor/README.md

 ## Technical Overview

 This monitor implements a multi-layered approach to ransomware detection by analyzing file system events and applying several detection algorithms concurrently, based on established research in cybersecurity [1][2][3] and insights from various technical documents [4-11].
+The documents are stored in file DOCS_ directory.

 ### Core Detection Methods